ahan-nz/API-Project-Wedding-Planner/README.md

 ### R7 Detail any third party services that your app will use

+* SQLAlchemy

+SQLAlchemy is an open source ORM and SQL toolkit.
+It is used in the app to act as a bridge between high level Python programming language and the relational database.
+Python objects are mapped to database tables and Python code is encapsulated and translated into SQL in the background to query and manipulate data.
+SQLAlchemy is database agnostic and supports popular database systems including PosrtgreSQL, which is what this app uses, in addition to MySQL, SQLite, etc (TutorialsPoint, n.d.).

+* Flask-Marshmallow

+This is an extension that integrates Marshmallow with a Flask app.
+Marshmallow is a library used in this app to serialise and deserialise complex objects into Python datatypes, such as JSON.
+It is also used to validate incoming data, ensuring data consistency and integrity.
+Moreover, it supports relationships between objects such as foreign key references and nested fields (Mwaura, 2021).

+* Marshmallow-SQLAlchemy

+This is an extension for Marshmallow that integrates it with SQLAlchemy.
+It allows for seamless serialisation and deserialisation of SQLAlchemy models and automatically generates Marshmallow schemas.

+* Psycopg2

+Psycopg2 is a popular database adapter designed for PostgreSQL.
+It is required as SQLAlchemy is a database agnostic ORM so it cannot interact with the database directly.
+Psycopg2 helps with making our code more reliable as it automatically does the conversion between Python objects and PostgreSQL datatypes (Psycopg, 2021).

+* Python-Dotenv

+Python-Dotenv is a library that assists in configuring environment variables, developers can keep configuration settings and secret keys in a separate file from the application code for better security.
+In this app, we have a .env file that stores the database connection stream and secret key.
+There is also a .flaskenv file with details such as the port (8000 in this case), debug mode and also where to run the app from (PyPI, 2023).

+* Flask-Bcrypt

+Bcrypt is a password hashing library for Python, Flask-Bcrypt is an extension of Flask that streamlines the process of encryption and verification of passwords.
+In this app, user passwords are hashed before being stored in the database.
+During verication, it checks whether the hashed user input matches the hashed password that is stored.
+A random salt value is included during the hashing process to add another layer of security.
+It is also designed to be computationally expensive and slow to make it resistant to brute-force attacks.
+This improves the security of our application and user data (GeeksforGeeks, 2023).

+* Flask-JWT-Extended

+This is a Flask extension that provides support for JWT authentication.
+It creates JSON web tokens with `create_access_token()`, and `jwt_required()` is used to protect routes from unauthorised access.
+The generated token, stored in a session in this app, is sent back to server in a header with any client requests to show authorisation, this also means users don't have to login with every request.
+This app also uses `get_jwt_identity()` to retrieve the identity of the JWT (Flask-JWT-Extended, n.d.).

 ---

 ### R8 	Describe your projects models in terms of the relationships they have with each other